RMerl/asuswrt-merlin/README-merlin.txt

 -----

 ** JFFS **
-JFFS is a writable section of the flash memory which will allow you to store small files (such as scripts) inside the router without needing to have a USB disk plugged in.
+JFFS is a writeable section of the flash memory which will allow you to store small files (such as scripts) inside the router without needing to have a USB disk plugged in.
 This space will survive reboots (but it *MIGHT NOT survive firmware flashing*, so back it up first before